 Just shake them somewhere outside.
 You can even whisk them a little bit.
 That way, you’ll remove most of the dust that’s stuck inside the fabric.

 Before you attempt to wash seat covers, you should first find the label and check the safe temperature range for that particular seat cover.
-Mostly, they’ll be able to wash at 30 or 40 degrees Celsius.
+Mostly, you can wash seat covers at 30 or 40 degrees Celsius.
 Also, before washing, make sure to remove any hooks from them.

 If there are extremely dirty stains on seat covers, make sure to pre-soak them around 15 minutes before you plan to wash them.
 That’ll help to loosen the stain and make it easier to clean, even when washing at lower temperatures.

-I like to wash seat covers in a washing machine, it’s a much easier and quicker way to wash them, and in the end, it’s probably safer since you won’t scrub them so much.
-Here are quick steps:
+I like to wash seat covers in a washing machine; it’s a much easier and quicker way to wash them, and in the end, it’s probably safer since you won’t scrub them so much.

 - Use liquid detergent